Fandermill/TechTolk/docs/pages/getting-started.md

     // with the TechTolk.Sources.Resx package
     .AddTranslationSetFromResource<MyResource>()

-    // Or add translations from a JSON file (TechTolk.Sources.Json package)
+    // Or add a translation set from JSON files
-    // This time with the more configurable methods
+    // with the TechTolk.Sources.Json package
+    .AddTranslationSetFromJson<MyResourceTag>("./MyTranslations.json")

-    // and also override the behavior upon 'translation not found' .AddTranslationSet("NamedSet", set => {
+    // Or add a translation set with a custom name and override default behavior .AddTranslationSet("NamedSet", set => {
-        set.FromJson("./MyTranslations.json");
+        set.FromJson("./NamedSetTranslations.json");
         set.WithOptions(o => o.OnTranslationNotFound().ThrowException());
     });
 ```